cztomczak/cefpython/docs/Migration-guide.md

 This bug is to be fixed in Issue [#429](../../../issues/429).

-## v66+ Changes to Mac apps that integrate into existing message loops (Qt, wxPython)
+## v66+ Changes to Mac apps that integrate into existing message loop (Qt, wxPython)

+In Qt apps calling message loop work in a timer doesn't work anymore.
+You have to enable external message pump by setting ApplicationSettings.[external_message_pump](../api/ApplicationSettings.md#external_message_pump) to `True`.
+The `qt.py` example was updated to disable calling message loop work in a timer.
+External message pump is a recommended way over calling message loop work in a timer on Mac, so this should make Qt apps work smoothly.

-The `qt.py` and `wxpython.py` examples were modified to set ApplicationSettings.[external_message_pump](../api/ApplicationSettings.md#external_message_pump) to `True`.
-Due to Issue [#442](../../../issues/442) it is required to implement both approaches to integrating with existing message loops at the same time:
+In wxPython apps you have to implement both approaches for integrating with existing message loop at the same time:
 1. Call `cef.DoMessageLoopWork` in a 10ms timer
 2. Set `ApplicationSettings.external_message_pump` to True

-This is not a correct approach and is only a temporary fix.
+This is not a correct approach and is only a temporary fix for wxPython apps.
 More testing is required to check if that resolves all the issues with message loop freezing.
 Only basic testing was performed.
 It was not tested of how this change affects performance.

+See Issue [#442](../../../issues/442) for more details on the issues.